Fushun County, Sichuan

 Fushun County (富顺县 (富順縣, Fùshùn Xiàn)) is a county in the south-central part of Sichuan Province, China.
 It is the easternmost county-level division of prefecture-level city of Zigong.

 History

 Fushun has a history over 1400 years.
 The county was built in 567 BC during the Southern and Northern Dynasties of China.

 Geography

 The county has a total area of 1603 km2.

+Cuisine

+Fushun Douhua: Fushun Douhua has a long-standing reputation for its "snow-white, soft, delicate, and fragrant" characteristics.
+The most essential part is the dipping sauce, which is usually made with special fermented broad bean paste, chili oil, soy sauce, and MSG.
+Dipping the douhua in the sauce makes it salty, spicy, and savory, which is very appetizing.

 Administrative divisions

 Fushun administers 3 subdistricts, 16 towns and 1 township: